 Notice Requirement Deadline Submit a claim You should notify us in writing within 20 days and request a claim form from us.
 You can send your written notice of claim to us at: Aetna, P.O.
 BOX 14094, Lexington, KY 40512-4094.
 If we do not provide you with a claim form within 15 days, you will have complied with any requirements to submit proof of loss.
-You can get a claim form from our self-service website or call us The claim form will provide instructions on how to complete and where to send the forms You must send us notice and proof within 90 days or as soon as reasonably possible If you are unable to complete a claim form, you may send us: A description of services Bill of charges Any dental documentation you received from your dental provider We won't void or reduce your claim if you can't send us notice and proof of loss within the required time.
+You can get a claim form from our self-service website or call us The claim form will provide instructions on how to complete and where to send the forms You must send us notice and proof within 90 days or as soon as reasonably possible If you are unable to complete a claim form, you may send us: A description of services Bill of charges Any dental documentation you received from your provider We won't void or reduce your claim if you can't send us notice and proof of loss within the required time.
 But you must send us notice and proof as soon as reasonably possible.
-Proof of claim When you have received a service from an eligible dental A completed claim form and any additional information required by us You must send us notice and proof within 90 days or as soon as reasonably possible Proof of loss may not be provider, you will be charged.
+Proof of claim A completed claim form and any You must send us notice and proof within 90 When you have received a additional information days or as soon as service from an eligible dental required by us reasonably possible provider, you will be charged.
 The information you receive for that service is your proof of loss.
 Proof of loss may not be given later than 1 year after the time proof is otherwise required, except if you are legally unable to notify us.